19hours/sg-statutes/Acts/Air Navigation Act.md

 (b) may discharge such other function which is incidental or conducive to the attainment or furtherance of the purposes of this Part as may be prescribed by regulations made for the purposes of this Part.

+[10/2014]

-(6) In exercising any power under this Part, the AAIB and every Inspector of Accidents must ensure that the power conferred on the AAIB and an Inspector of Accidents must be exercised in a manner that is consistent with Singapore’s obligations under the Chicago Convention.
+(6) In exercising any power under this Part, the AAIB and every Inspector must ensure that the power conferred on the AAIB and an Inspector must be exercised in a manner that is consistent with Singapore’s obligations under the Chicago Convention.

+[10/2014]

 (7) The AAIB must, as soon as practicable after an investigation under this Part has been completed, publish, by electronic or other means, a report in relation to the investigation.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### Purpose of investigations under this Part

 13C\.—(1) The sole objective of an investigation of an accident or incident under this Part shall be the prevention of accidents and incidents, and not to apportion blame or liability.

+[10/2014]

 (2) Any investigation carried out under this Part shall be separate from any judicial or administrative proceedings to apportion blame or liability.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### Relationship with other laws

 13D\.—(1) For the avoidance of doubt, nothing in this Part shall limit the powers of any authority to investigate accidents under any written law for the time being in force relating to merchant shipping.

+[10/2014]

-(2) Nothing in this Part shall limit the powers of cancelling, suspending or endorsing any aviation safety instrument or other approval, licence, permit or other document issued or granted under this Act or any subsidiary legislation made under this Act.
+(2) Nothing in this Part shall limit the powers of cancelling, suspending or endorsing any aviation safety instrument or other approval, licence, permit or other document issued or granted under this Act or any of its subsidiary legislation.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 Division 2 —